Creamy Ranch Mashed Potatoes

 What kind of potatoes should I use for mashed potatoes?

-My favourite potato for mashing is the russet potato.
+My favorite potato for mashing is the russet potato.
 When cooked, russet potatoes have soft texture that breaks apart easily and makes them perfect for mashing without having to overwork them.

 My second choice would be Yukon gold potatoes.
 Sometimes I will use a 50/50 mixture of the two for a richer flavor.